charles-typ/mind_ae_gam/README.md

 $WORKSET_SIZE = Number of bytes that the workload will cover (whole range, in bytes) -> (ma: 6442450944, mc: 6442450944, tf: 6442450944, graphchi: 6442450944)

 $TOTAL_NUM_COMPUTE_NODE = total numebr of compute nodes

+$MAX_PASS = maximum number of passes of trace to run.
+We have different number of logs for each application: (ma: 35K, MC: 20K, TF: 50K, GC: 50K).
+However, user can restricted the number of passes they want to run to limit the entire execution time.

 $TRACE_FILES... = all trace files (PUT DUMMY FILES FOR MEMORY SERVER)